Astramentis/TerminalCommands/src/README.md

 345 → MRL → MORAL

-This is a requirement for memorizing your mom's credit card to buy Runescape membership (just checking if you're awake) or doing mental arithmetic at a reasonable speed, and as far as I'm aware - no decent tool exists to make learning this extremely boring material as frictionless as possible.
+This is a requirement for memorizing your mom's credit card to buy Runescape membership (just checking if you're awake) or doing mental arithmetic at a reasonable speed, and as far as I'm aware - no tool exists to make learning this extremely boring material as frictionless as possible.

 ---